Slope of a Function at a Point

 Keep zooming and moving the points closer together until you are happy with the answer.

 This is the idea behind differential calculus!
-You can't have a gap of zero (the slope could be anything), but as the gap heads towards zero, the slope heads towards the true slope at that point.
+We can't have a gap of zero (the slope could be anything), but as the gap heads towards zero, the slope heads towards the true slope at that point.

 The are only a few hundred pixels in either direction, and so the calculations are not totally accurate!
 But they should give you a good feel for what is going on.